eBay/tsv-utils/README.md

 ### tsv-filter

 Filters lines by making tests against individual fields.
 Multiple tests can be specified in a single call.
-A variety of numeric and string comparison operators are available as well as regular expressions.
+A variety of numeric and string comparison operators are available, including regular expressions.

 Consider a file having 4 fields: `id`, `color`, `year`, `count`.
 Using [tsv-pretty](#tsv-pretty) to view the first few lines:
 ```